CEXT-Dan/PyRx/CONTRIBUTING.md

 - **Prefer using [reactions](https://github.blog/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/)**, not comments, if you simply want to "+1" an existing issue.

-- **Give the details** So we can quickly and efficiently address your issue.
+- **Give the details** ,so we can quickly and efficiently address your issue.
 Be clear, concise, and descriptive.
 Provide as much information as you can, including steps to reproduce, stack traces, compiler errors, library versions, OS versions, and screenshots (if applicable).

 - **Use [GitHub-flavored Markdown](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).** Especially put code blocks and console outputs in backticks (```).
 This improves readability.